Chidera-Ok/interactive-rating-component/README.md

 - [Author](#author)

 ## Overview
-A project displaying the qrcode of frontend mentors for users.
+A project displaying an interactive rating component for users.

 ### Links